jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### MA 6 Avoidance arrangements
 Section GB 44 (Arrangements involving tax credits for families) may apply to reduce a tax credit under subparts MB to MG and MZ.

-### MA 7 Meaning of full-time earner for family scheme
+### MA 7 Meaning of full-time earner and earner for family scheme
-Weekly employment
+Weekly employment: full-time earner
 (1) In subparts MB to MG and MZ, a full-time earner means a person who, for a week,— (a) is employed for 20 hours or more and does not have a spouse, civil union partner, or de facto partner during the week; or
   (b) has a spouse, civil union partner, or de facto partner (the partner) during the week, and either the person or the partner or both of them in total are employed for 30 hours or more.
+Weekly employment: earner
+(1B) In subparts MB to MG and MZ, an earner means a person who, for a week— (a) is employed during the week; or
+  (b) has a spouse, civil union partner, or de facto partner (the partner) during the week and the partner or both of them are employed during the week.
 Modifications to weekly employment
-(2) For the purposes of subsection (1),—
+(2) For the purposes of subsections (1) and (1B),—
   (a) a person who is employed in a pay period that is longer than 1 week is treated as undertaking the employment activities to a uniform daily extent for the period:
-  (b) a person who is employed becomes incapacitated as described in subsection (3) and is unable to undertake employment in a week in which but for the incapacity they would be employed for the number of hours set out in subsection (1)﻿(a) and (b) is treated as having been employed for the hours referred to:
+  (b) a person who is employed becomes incapacitated as described in subsection (3) and is unable to undertake employment in a week in which but for the incapacity they would be employed as provided by subsection (1B)﻿(a) and (b) or would be employed for the number of hours set out in subsection (1)﻿(a) and (b) is treated as having been employed or as having been employed for the hours referred to, as the case may be:
   (bb) a person who has a payment period under the Compensation for Live Organ Donors Act 2016 and is employed at the start of the period is treated as being employed during the period for the hours for which the person would have been employed during the period but for the organ donation:
   (c) a person is treated as employed in any week in relation to which the person receives parental leave payments or preterm baby payments under Part 7A of the Parental Leave and Employment Protection Act 1987 for the number of hours that the person would have worked in a week that the person normally worked in their last period of employment before that week:
   (d) a person who receives or will receive weekly compensation from the Accident Compensation Corporation, Veterans' Affairs New Zealand, or both, as a surviving spouse or partner of a deceased claimant is treated as being employed, during the week to which that compensation relates, for the number of hours that the deceased claimant would have been employed for in a week before dying, but for their incapacity.
 The number of hours under this paragraph are in addition to the person's own hours.